awsdocs/amazon-dynamodb-developer-guide/doc_source/SettingUp.DynamoWebService.md

 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS\.
 If you don't have access keys, you can create them from the AWS Management Console\.
 We recommend that you use IAM access keys instead of AWS account root user access keys\.
 IAM lets you securely control access to AWS services and resources in your AWS account\.

 The only time that you can view or download the secret access keys is when you create the keys\.
 You cannot recover them later\.
 However, you can create new access keys at any time\.
 You must also have permissions to perform the required IAM actions\.
-For more information, see [ Delegating Permissions to Administer IAM Users, Groups, and Credentials](http://docs.aws.amazon.com/IAM/latest/UserGuide/PasswordPolicyPermission.html) in the *IAM User Guide*\.
+For more information, see [Permissions Required to Access IAM Resources](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions-required.html) in the *IAM User Guide*\.

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home?#home)\.